-Table 186: Address Resolution Protocol Commands
+Table 190: Address Resolution Protocol Commands

-Command Function Mode

-arp Adds a static entry in the ARP cache GC

-ip proxy-arp Enables proxy ARP service IC

-clear arp-cache Deletes all dynamic entries from the ARP cache PE

-show arp Displays entries in the ARP cache NE, PE

-arp This command adds a static entry in the Address Resolution Protocol (ARP) cache.
+Command Function Mode arp Adds a static entry in the ARP cache GC arp timeout Sets the time a dynamic entry remains in the ARP cache GC ip proxy-arp Enables proxy ARP service IC clear arp-cache Deletes all dynamic entries from the ARP cache PE show arp Displays entries in the ARP cache PE arp This command adds a static entry in the Address Resolution Protocol (ARP) cache.
 Use the no form to remove an entry from the cache.